ncihtan/h5ad/README.md

 # HTAN h5ad Validator

 This is a bare bones h5ad validator for HTAN.
-Additional information about the validations performed is include later in this README file.

 To further develop this code, please use Python 3.6 or above.